 Visitors can leave in paperback books during Visits Reception opening times.

-Families may order and pay in advance for newspapers and magazines through certain local newsagents.
-The prison can supply full details.
+Families may order and pay for newspapers and magazines through certain local newsagents.
+The prison can give you full details.

 Giving money to a prisoner